rendezvous14/test-challenges-web/README.md

 QA Engineer team need to ensure the quality by manual testing and convert them to automation test scripts because there are a lot of features and new pairs of currencies will be released weekly.

-#### Mission
-- [ ] Follow the test cases both UI and API testing
-- [ ] Write a script to automate the execution of the above script.
-- [ ] Share both the actual code to github and share your reposistory
-- [ ] Explain how to setup the tools and how to run the test cases clearly

 #### Handicap
 For **Web UI test case**, See the [Guidline](test-automation/test_1.md) to walkthrough GO.Exchange platform (only the feature we are going to cover the automation testing)